rockit-astro/camd-qhy/README.md

 sudo firewall-cmd --reload
 ```

-where `port` is the port defined in `warwick.observatory.common.daemons` for the daemon specified in the camera config.
+where `port` is the port defined in `rockit.common.daemons` for the daemon specified in the camera config.

 The `qhy-camera-client` and `clasp-qhy-config` packages should be installed on the CLASP TCS machine for centralized control.